chapel-lang/chapel/doc/rst/language/evolution.rst

 of the strong emotions that such choices evoke in users when it doesn't match their preference.
-As a result, Chapel's primary types for parallel computation on regular collections of data—namely, its ranges, rectangular domains, and arrays with declared domains—require users to specify both low and high bounds.
-Happily, these core features are not affected by this change in Chapel 1.22 and codes relying solely on such features will not require updates.
+As a result, Chapel's primary types for parallel computation on regular collections of data—namely, its ranges and rectangular domains, as well as rectangular arrays defined by ranges or domains—require users to specify both low and high bounds.
+Happily, these core features are not affected by this change in Chapel 1.22, so codes relying solely on such features will not require updates.

 However, for other types such as tuples and strings, we were forced to make a decision.
 At the time of Chapel's inception, the main